Yeshua and the Apostasy in Second Temple Era Judaism

 As I have shown elsewhere, the Original followers of Yeshua (the sect of the Nazarenes) were an unlikely union of School of Hillel Pharisees and Essenes.

 Sons of Light

-Like the Essenes, Yeshua and his original followers, believed that Judaism had fallen into apostasy (this did not mean it should be scrapped in favor of creating a new, non Jewish religion).
+Like the Essenes, Yeshua and his original followers, believed that Judaism had fallen into a time of apostasy which they called the Ketz HaRasha “Era of Wickedness” (קץ הרשע) (Damascus Document 6, 10) (this did not mean it should be scrapped in favor of creating a new, non Jewish religion).
 For this reason the Essenes called themselves “Sons of Light” and non-Essenes “Sons of Darkness”.
 And for this same reason, Yeshua and his original followers also called themselves “Sons of Light” (Lk.
 16:8; Jn.
 12:36; Eph.
 5:8; 1Thes.
 5:5).

 Likewise the Essenes called the Pharisees “brood of vipers”

 When Yochanan called the Pharisees and Sadducees that came to be immersed by him “generation of vipers” (Matt.
 3:7; Lk.
 3:7) he was simply employing common Essene terminology for the Pharisees (whom the Essenes called “Wall Builders”).
 The Damascus Document states of the “Wall Builders”:

 Also they have corrupted their Holy Spirit, and with blasphemous language they have reviled the statutes of Elohim’s covenant, saying, “They are not well-founded.”
 They continually speak abhorrent things against them.
 “All of them are kindlers and lighters of brands” (Isa.
 50:11); “the webs of a spider are their webs and the eggs of a viper are their eggs” (Isa.
 59:5) Whoever touches them shall not be clean.